VSreddy174/FPGA-CNN-Inference-Accelerator/docs/4_Vivado_SoC_Integration.md

 * The input stream port (`S_AXIS`) connects directly to the DMA's memory-to-stream (`M_AXIS_MM2S`) transmission channel.
 * The output stream port (`M_AXIS`) connects directly to the DMA's stream-to-memory-mapped (`S_AXIS_S2MM`) capture channel.
 * The runtime control interface port (`s_axi_CONTROL_BUS`) hooks into the peripheral Interconnect network driven by the processing system's `M_AXI_GP0` interface.

+*(Note: The verification scripts and layout configurations tracking how interface anomalies like hidden 48-bit struct padding and missing TLAST errors were resolved are detailed in [7.
+Debugging Issues](7_Debugging_Issues.md) under Bug 7).*

 ---